makeup-js/makeup-navigation-emitter/README.md

 * `autoReset`: specify an integer or -1 for index position when focus exits widget (default: null)
 * `wrap` : specify whether arrow keys should wrap/loop (default: false)

+## Events

+* `navigationModelInit` - fired when the model is auto initialised
+* `navigationModelChange` - fired when the index is set by any means other than auto init or auto reset
+* `navigationModelReset` - fired when the model is auto reset

+For all 3 events, the event detail object contains the `fromIndex` and `toIndex`.

 ## Dependencies

 * https://github.com/makeup-js/makeup-exit-emitter